 - For more stability to the mashed potatoes, try mixing in an egg yolk along with the other mashed potato ingredients.

-Storage.
-Allow the shepherd's pie to cool to room temperature before storing it.
-Transfer the leftovers to an airtight container or cover the baking dish tightly with plastic wrap or aluminum foil.
-Store in the refrigerator for up to 3-4 days.
+Let the shepherd's pie cool to room temperature before storing.
+Cover the baking dish tightly with foil or transfer leftovers to an airtight container.
+Store in the refrigerator for 3-4 days.

 Want More Ground Beef Recipes?
 Try These: